Real-time screening against FATF country guidance

 OECD Headquarters, Château de la Muette, Paris

-Real-time API monitoring of transactions, counterparties, and BOs against FATF high-risk countries and jurisdictions
+Real-time monitoring of customers and transactions against FATF high-risk countries and jurisdictions

 Topics covered